pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 ## Cumulation of Signatures

-A cryptographically valid certification or document signature automatically and permanently invalidates any earlier signature of the same type range, by the same key pair, over the same data.
+A cryptographically valid binding, certification or document signature automatically and permanently invalidates any earlier signature of the same type range, by the same key pair, over the same data.
 If a later such signature expires before an earlier one, the earlier signature does not become valid again.

 For the purposes of the above: